Updated: May 8, 2025

 Cost of living

-While prices have been creeping up in recent years, you will find Lisbon remains a very affordable city in Western Europe, striking the perfect balance between reasonable prices and high quality.
+Even though the smaller cities in Portugal are even cheaper, you will find Lisbon remains a very affordable city in Western Europe, striking the perfect balance between reasonable prices and high quality.

 Where to Live in Lisbon: Top Neighborhoods

 The best place to live in Lisbon is completely subjective.
 Some will prefer to be right in the heart of the city, close to the action, while others will be looking for some peace and quiet.
-In the section below, we provide you with some of the best neighborhoods to retire to in Lisbon.
+In the section below, we provide you with some of the best neighborhoods in Lisbon to retire to.

 Note that some neighborhoods will be more expensive than others to rent or buy property in Portugal.
 Plus, as you move away from the city center, you should also see that prices fall.
 Before settling on a neighborhood, it can be a good idea to spend some time in Lisbon so that you can see firsthand which neighborhood could be best suited to you.